open-mmlab/mmgeneration/README.md

 ## Getting Started

-Please see [get_started.md](docs/en/get_started.md) for the basic usage of MMGeneration. [docs/en/quick_run.md](docs/en/quick_run.md) can offer full guidance for quick run.
-For other details and tutorials, please go to our [documentation](https://mmgeneration.readthedocs.io/).
+Please see [get_started.md](docs/en/get_started.md) for the basic usage of MMGeneration.
+For other details and tutorials, please go to our [documentation](https://mmgeneration.readthedocs.io/en/1.x/).

 ## ModelZoo